mongodb-industry-solutions/Connected_Truck_Edge_Server/README.md

     Your App ID should be in the following format: YourAppName-XXXXX

 5. Create the demo user by pasting the following into your command shell: `appservices users create --type email --email demo --password demopw`.
 Be sure to change the default password.
-You then have to provide the previously received App ID or just type the application name `Connected-Vehicle-Edge-Server`.
+You then have to provide the previously received App ID or just type the application name `Connected-Truck-Edge-Server`.

     You should see the following appear: